Kurt Baker (musician): Overview

 In 2012, Baker released the EP titled Want You Around on Jolly Ronnie Records.
 It featured guest appearances by Dan Vapid and Rev. Nørb.
 Following the release of Want You Around, and tours of the Midwest and East Coast (supporting acts such as Tommy Stinson and The Offspring, Kurt and the gang prepared to release the follow-up to Rockin’ for a Living, an ambitious 10-song LP titled Brand New Beat.
 It was recorded and produced by Wyatt Funderburk, and was released on Geoff Palmer (The Connection) and Kurt's new independent label (Collector's Club Records) on October 30, 2012.

 Steven Van Zandt, founder of the Sirius XM radio station "Little Steven's Underground Garage" and original member of Bruce Springsteen's E Street Band selected two songs from Brand New Beat – "She Can Do It All" and "Weekend Girls"—as 'The Coolest Song in the World,' in 2013.
 Also in that year, Baker and his bandmate Palmer self-released the 45 vinyl single "Girl's Got Money", which quickly sold out.
 On March 2, 2014, Van Zandt, also known as the character Silvio Dante from The Sopranos, named The New Trocaderos' song "The Kids" the Coolest Song in the World.
 On it, Baker sings lead and background vocals and plays bass and electric rhythm guitar.
 Brad Marino and Geoff Palmer, long-time friends and the founding members of New England rockers The Connection, fill in The New Trocaderos' lineup.

 In the spring of 2014, Baker joined Bullet Proof Lovers, a punk rock n' roll group from San Sebastian, Spain consisting of members from notable acts Nuevo Catecismo Católico and Discipulos de Dionisos.

 2014 also saw the formation of the Kurt Baker Combo a group based in León, Spain that followed where The Kurt Baker Band left off and incorporating garage rock and pub rock influences.
 They released a full length live album titled "Muy Mola Live" which was recorded in Kenosha, Wisconsin followed by two full length studio albums titled "In Orbit" and "Let's Go Wild" on Steven Van Zandt's Wicked Cool Records.

 In early 2020, Kurt Baker reunited with longtime collaborator Wyatt Funderburk and the Kurt Baker Band to record the full-length album "After Party", which was subsequently released on October 23.
 Billboard cited the single "I Like Her A Lot" as one of "10 Cool New Pop Songs To Get Your Mind Off Of Politics".

 The year 2023 saw the release of the full-length "Rock N Roll Club".
 Baker also started DJing on "Little Steven's Underground Garage" with his program "The Buzz Electric".

+Baker now resides in New York City, working in the music industry while playing with his new line up "Kurt Baker & The 3 AM's".